kitsunies/signal.lua/README.md

 # signal.lua

-[signal.lua](signal.lua) is a basic event made to attach and emmit events in lua.
+[signal.lua](signal.lua) is a basic event module made to attach and emmit events in lua.

 # Installation